 Rich Hoyer began keying out wildflowers, raising butterflies and moths in his bedroom, netting tadpoles and dragonfly larvae, and catching snakes, lizards, moles, and voles with his younger brother and father before he finally discovered birding at the age of 14.
 After graduating with bachelors degrees in Zoology and German he began his dream guiding career in 1996 as a local guide on Saint Paul Island in Alaska’s Pribilofs.
 He has been a full-time leader for WINGS since September 1997.

-His musical ear was tuned into bird voices, and becoming an ear-birder was a natural progression.
-While concentrating on developing this skill over the years, his interests in other areas of natural history have only grown, and he continues to enjoy learning about various forms wildlife such as damselflies, keying out composites, and photographing beeflies.
+His musical ear is always tuned into bird voices, and he has nearly instant recall of thousands of bird songs and call notes in his head, but his interests in other areas of natural history have only grown, and he continues to enjoy learning about various forms wildlife such as damselflies, keying out composites, and photographing beeflies, among many others.
 His other passions and hobbies include playing piano, singing, learning languages, cooking, baking bread, gardening, and knitting.
-He lives in Tucson, Arizona where he maintains 16 hummingbird feeders in his urban yard.
+He currently lives in his home state of Oregon.

 The diversity of Rich’s natural history interests is well represented in his blog, Birdernaturalist.

-- Peru: Machu Picchu and the Manu-Kosñipata Road (September 2017)
+- Peru: Machu Picchu and the Manu-Kosñipata Road (September 2021)

-- Peru: Rainforest Lodges of the Madre de Dios (September 2017)
+- Peru: Rainforest Lodges of the Madre de Dios (September 2021)

-- Mexico: Baja California's Cape Region (January 2018)
+- Mexico: Baja California's Cape Region (February 2022)

-- Costa Rica in spring (April 2018)
+- Costa Rica in Spring (February 2022)

-- Ecuador: The Galapagos Islands (June 2018)
+- Ecuador: The Galápagos Islands (June 2022)

-- Oregon in Summer (September 2018)
+- Oregon in Late Summer (August 2022)

-- Oregon in Spring (May 2019)
+- Oregon in Spring (May 2023)